Skip to main content Skip to main navigation Skip to search

 Trade situation in Europe

 Australia is free from LSD and has never had an incursion of the disease.
 An outbreak of LSD in Australia would be difficult to control and costly to eradicate as it may require extensive animal movement control and vaccination programs.
-To help manage the biosecurity risk to Australia, we have undertaken a risk assessment and determined that Italy is no longer free from LSD and has been removed from the LSD-Free Country List and the list of Countries approved for bovine fluids and tissues.
+To help manage the biosecurity risk to Australia, the department has undertaken a risk assessment and determined that Italy, San Marino, Switzerland and France are no longer considered free from LSD and have now been removed from the LSD-Free Country List and the list of Countries approved for bovine fluids and tissues.
 This will impact the importation of certain commodities (including dairy) to Australia.

-We will continue to monitor the situation in Europe closely and update stakeholders if the disease spreads more widely.
+The department will continue to monitor the situation in Europe closely and will update stakeholders if the disease spreads more widely.
 Any changes or updates will be communicated to industry on this website and via Import Industry Advice Notices and BICON Alerts.

 Managing the biosecurity risk to Australia

-Australia has removed Italy from the LSD-Free Country List and the list of Countries approved for bovine fluids and tissues.
+Australia has removed Italy, San Marino, Switzerland and France from the LSD-Free Country List and the list of Countries approved for bovine fluids and tissues.

-We are working with impacted importers to vary biosecurity import permits to reflect the new LSD status of Italy, and to restrict the importation of high-risk goods that were sourced, manufactured or processed in Italy after 25 April 2025.
+We are working with impacted importers to vary biosecurity import permits to reflect the new LSD status of Italy, San Marino, Switzerland and France, and to restrict the importation of high-risk goods that were sourced, manufactured or processed in these countries after the LSD cutoff date listed in Table 1 below.

 Goods impacted by the outbreak

-While we are committed to ongoing trade where it is safe to do so, the detection of LSD in Italy will have impacts for a wide range of goods that contain or are derived from LSD-susceptible species such as cattle, water buffalo and wild bovids etc. These include, but are not limited to:
+While we are committed to ongoing trade where it is safe to do so, the detection of LSD in Italy and France and the LSD vaccination program in Switzerland will have impacts for a wide range of goods that contain or are derived from LSD-susceptible species (e.g., cattle, water buffalo and wild bovids etc).
+These include, but are not limited to:

-• Goods containing greater than 10% dairy by dry weight where the dairy is sourced, manufactured or exported from Italy, other than commercially prepared and packaged chocolate.
-This includes goods that contain more than 10% dairy by dry weight in total but less than 10% Italian dairy.
-For further information regarding the impacts on dairy products, see Clarification for composite dairy products and the 25 April 2025 cutoff, below.
+• Goods containing greater than 10% dairy by dry weight where the dairy is sourced, manufactured or exported from Italy, San Marino, Switzerland or France, other than commercially prepared and packaged chocolate.
+For further information regarding the impacts on dairy products, see ‘Changes to dairy import permit conditions’, below.

-• Veterinary therapeutics containing or derived from bovine materials sourced, manufactured or exported from Italy.
+• Veterinary therapeutics containing or derived from bovine materials sourced, manufactured or exported from Italy, San Marino, Switzerland or France.

-• Laboratory goods containing bovine fluids and tissues, including but not limited to animal fluids and tissues, culture media, foetal bovine serum and other laboratory materials, where the permit states bovine material is sourced, manufactured or exported from Italy.
+• Laboratory goods containing bovine fluids and tissues (including but not limited to animal fluids and tissues, culture media, foetal bovine serum and other laboratory materials) where the permit states bovine material is sourced, manufactured or exported from Italy, San Marino, Switzerland or France.

 Any goods in transit will be assessed on a case-by-case basis and potentially subject to biosecurity measures.
-Assessment may include consideration of whether the product or ingredients were fully finished or exported from Italy before 25 April 2025.
+Assessment may include consideration of whether the product or ingredients were fully finished, sourced or exported from Italy, San Marino, Switzerland or France before the LSD cutoff date listed in Table 1 on this webpage.

 Goods that pose an unacceptable biosecurity risk may be subject to biosecurity measures such as export, treatment or destruction.
-Importers and brokers who are unsure of the status of their goods should contact imports@aff.gov.au for advice before arranging the export of any goods from Italy to Australia.
+Importers and brokers who are unsure of the status of their goods should contact imports@aff.gov.au for advice before arranging the export of any goods from Italy, San Marino, Switzerland or France to Australia.

 Goods NOT impacted